choizz156/TIL/독서/97 Things Every Programmer Should Know.md

 - Part of the point of the assignment was to teach me that my code should explain itself to the next programer coming behind me.
 - Inside your code should be explanations about what the code si supposed to be doing.
 - Make sure that your comments clarify your code but do not obscure it.

+## Comment Only What the Code Cannot Say
+- Each comment should add some value for the reader, otherwise it is waste that should be removed or rewritten.
+- Try to express as much as possible through code.
+- Comment what the code cannot say, not simply what it does not say.